 Scientists have discovered that if you listen to only 50 minutes of “uplifting” dance music, your antibody levels will increase significantly.
-They also found that stress hormones that can weaken the immune system decrease after being exposed to music.
+They also found that levels of stress hormones that can weaken the immune system decrease after being exposed to music.

-Volunteers that played a percussion instrument accompanying music, also increased their level of immunity.
+Volunteers that played a percussion instrument accompanying music also increased their level of immunity.

 In other separate and unpublished studies, it was found that while a patient is under anesthesia during surgery, the music had an important impact and lowered stress hormones.

-Researchers tested 300 people whom they asked to listen to 50 minutes of happy dance music and to music of other genres.
-It was found that levels of stress hormones decreased significantly in those who listened to happy music, than in those in the control group.
+Researchers tested 300 people whom they asked to listen to 50 minutes of happy dance music and to the music of other genres.
+It was found that levels of stress hormones decreased significantly in those who listened to happy music, compared to those in the control group.

 Although music therapy is used often to promote mental and emotional health, it seems to be quite effective to improve the quality of life of those experiencing physical health problems.

 It was noted that music therapy can be successfully used in patients suffering from the following conditions:

 - Alzheimer’s disease